Today is an easy way to create an animal themed room for a kids room or play room…or even classroom.

 We used about 1 glue stick every 8 inches – so plan on buying a TON.After you bind the ribbon to the top of the carpet, turn the carpet over and add a line of glue and press down the ribbon into the backing as well.

-You have a rug, made-to-order!
+You have an animal rug, made-to-order!